The de Rham-Fargues-Fontaine cohomology: Adic etale motives

-where the natural transformation is defined by the relative Frobenius functor (see \Cref{thm:Frob=}).
+\begin{proof} For the first claim, it suffices to consider the following diagram: { } where the natural transformation is defined by the relative Frobenius functor (see \Cref{thm:Frob=}).

 In order to prove functoriality with respect to $S$, we fix a morphism $f\colon S'\to S$ and denote by $\varphi_S$ [resp. $\varphi_{S'}$] the relative Frobenius functor over $S$ [resp. $S'$].
-We first remark that the canonical natural transformation $\varphi^*_{S'}f^*\Rightarrow f^*\varphi^*_S$ is an equivalence: when tested on compact generators of the form $\Q_S(X)(n)$ with $X/S$ smooth, it corresponds to a universal homeomorphism, hence invertible by means of \Cref{thm:stab}.
-With this remark, it is possible to promote $\varphi^*_S$ into an automorphism of the functors $\RigDA^{(\eff)}$ and the natural transformation $\id\Rightarrow\varphi^*_S$ into a map between automorphisms of these functors, concluding the claim. \end{proof}
+We first remark that the canonical natural transformation $\varphi^*_{S'}f^*\Rightarrow f^*\varphi^*_S$ is an equivalence: when tested on compact generators of the form $\Q_S(X)(n)$ with $X/S$ smooth, it corresponds to a universal homeomorphism, hence it is invertible by means of \Cref{thm:stab}. {With this remark, it is possible to define a lax functor from $\catD_{/\F_p}^{\op}\times \mathrm{\bf B}\N$ to relative categories which, by usual strictification techniques (see e.g. \cite[Theorem 3.4]{may}) induces a functor from $\catD_{/\F_p}^{\op}\times \mathrm{\bf B}\N$ to relative categories, and hence to infinity-categories (see \cite{BK}).
+This promotes $\varphi^*_S$ into an automorphism of the functors $\RigDA^{(\eff)*}$ and the natural transformation $\id\Rightarrow\varphi^*_S$ into a map between automorphisms of these functors, concluding the claim.
+Alternatively, to prove the functoriality of $\RigDA(-)^{h\varphi^*}$ one may use the explicit model-theoretical description of such categories given in \cite{bergner}.} \end{proof}

 Perfectoid motives over a perfectoid field were introduced in \cite{vezz-fw}.
 We now easily extend their definitions and some properties to the relative setting.